deathbird/cheatsheets/gitCheatsheet.md

 git commit --amend --no-edit # to amend locally without editing commit message (no-edit) git push --force    # to force pushing to remote

+# remove unwanted file(s) from git commit:
+# moving the mistakenly committed files back to the staging area from the previous commit,
+# without cancelling the changes done to them.
+# 1.
+git reset --soft HEAD^
+# 1. (alternative)
+git reset --soft HEAD~1
+# 2. Then reset the unwanted files in order to leave them out from the commit:
+git reset HEAD path/to/unwanted_file
+# 3. Now commit again, you can even re-use the same commit message:
+git commit -c ORIG_HEAD

 # Amending the message of older or multiple commit messages
 git rebase -i HEAD~3 # Displays a list of the last 3 commits on the current branch
 # Replace pick with reword before each commit message you want to change and then push ...